scmlab/guabao/pages/0-tutorial.markdown

 ## Installation

-To install Guabao you must have [Visual Code Studio](https://code.visualstudio.com/).
+To install Guabao you must have [Visual Studio Code](https://code.visualstudio.com/).
 You can install Guabao by searching for the extension "Guabao" in the editor, or through the [Extensions Marketplace](https://marketplace.visualstudio.com/items?itemName=scmlab.guabao).
 A one-click installation downloads the frontend as well as pre-compiled backend.

 [Z3](https://github.com/Z3Prover/z3) has to be installed separately and locatable from `$PATH`.
 You do not need Z3 to run Guabao if you do not use the SMT-solving feature.